Ridge Spring – Saluda County, South Carolina

-Early settlers found that peaches grew especially well in Ridge Spring’s fertile soil.
-Over the years farmers have successfully grown corn, asparagus, soybeans, and cotton in this rural farming area of Saluda County.
+According to contributor Linda Brown, peach farming began here in 1925, and “The Ridge” is responsible for 85 percent of the peach production in South Carolina.
+Over the years farmers have also successfully grown corn, asparagus, soybeans, and cotton in this rural farming area of Saluda County.

 Ridge Spring was incorporated on December 23, 1882 and the town had a large centennial celebration during the fall of 1982.
 This celebration has now become tradition, and each October Ridge Spring holds a Harvest Festival.

 SCIWAY thanks Larry Gleason of Aiken for submitting these pictures.